Global Performance Guarantees for Neural Network Models of AC Power Flow: Introduction

 \end{enumerate}

-The remainder of this paper is structured as follows.
 In Sec. \ref{sec:NN_performance}, we pose the challenging NN performance verification problem.
 We then tighten its convexified counterpart using Sherali-Adams cuts and a novel sequential targeted tightening (STT) procedure.
 In Sec. \ref{sec:pf_application}, we apply this STT approach to the power flow verification problem.
 In Sec. \ref{sec:test_setup}, we set up the testing procedures (data collection and NN training) we use to assess STT.
-Test results are presented in Sec. \ref{sec:results}, and we conclude in Sec. \ref{sec:conclusion}, where we offer highlights and limitations of the proposed methodology.
+Test results are presented in Sec. \ref{sec:results}, and we conclude in Sec. \ref{sec:conclusion}.